 The 2012 Recommendation of the Council on Regulatory Policy and Governance recognises that an effective regulatory policy includes “a consistent policy covering the role of functions of regulatory agencies in order to provide greater confidence that regulatory decisions are made on an objective, impartial and consistent basis, without conflict of interest, bias or improper influence.”

-The OECD Best Practice Principles for Regulatory Policy: The Governance of Regulators have an informal status of guidance approved by the Regulatory Policy Committee and OECD Network of Economic Regulators.
+The OECD Best Practice Principles for Regulatory Policy: The Governance of Regulators have an informal status of guidance approved by the CONTENT FOR DELETION and OECD Network of Economic Regulators.
 They can be used by member and non-member countries to guide their reforms.
 The Principles will also be used by the Secretariat when reviewing regulatory policies in member and non-member countries as a set of evaluation criteria.